 - American citizens, noncitizen nationals or permanent residents (as per grant regulations).

-- To recruit and provide specialized training a cadre of outstanding social work practitioners committed to careers in behavioral health, working with children, adolescents and transitioned-aged youth who are at risk of or who have developed a behavioral health disorder.
+- To recruit and provide specialized training to a cadre of outstanding social work practitioners committed to careers in behavioral health, working with individuals across the lifespan who are at risk of or who have developed a behavioral health disorder.

-- A specialized field education experience for MSW students in their concentration year who are in behavioral health field education placements with children, youth and young adults up to age 25.
+- A specialized field education experience for MSW students in their concentration year who are in behavioral health field education placements.
 Awardees will receive $10,000 stipends.
-The total amount per year accepted will be 33 trainees from extended degree and day programs per academic year starting in fall 2014 through 2018.
+The total number of students accepted per year will be 29 trainees from extended degree and day programs per academic year starting in Winter 2018 through 2021.